Enjoy a gallery display of original works by artists of all ages. Everyone is welcome, so bring a friend!

 We hope to see a reflection of how the Lord is leading you and our church body in this particular season.
 Thus, all submissions should be new creations made during the festival in order to reveal the Lord’s leading for this time in our Body.

 We will share select submissions online and on social media throughout the Festival and beyond.
 The Festival will culminate with a Gallery Exhibit of all family-appropriate submissions.
-This will be open to the entire church on Saturday, January 27, 2-4pm.
-Visual artwork will continue to be displayed as much as possible in the building until Lent.
+This will be open to the entire church on Saturday, January 31.
+Visual artwork or poetry that can be exhibited safely on a wall will continue to be displayed as much as possible until Sunday, February 15, after both services.

 Jumpstart your creativity on Wednesday, January 11, 6:30-8:00 or 8:30pm.